AcCakyra/lsss/README.md

 ### Index

 Index is bunch of sorted map (key -> info about key).
-Main component of info is a offset of key in sst file.
+Main component of info is a offset of value in sst file.

 Sparse index contains part of real index to decrease ram usage.

 ### Level

 Level is bunch of sorted SST.
 Every level bigger than previous one in T(4 by default) times.

+### Performance

+Note: Tests are were made depending on my naive understanding of OS and disk I/O. So be carefully while analyzing this.

+Setup:
+A million records per test.
+Each record has a 16 byte key, and a 100 byte value.

+    SSD:        SAMSUNG MZVLB512HAJQ-00000
+    CPU:        Intel(R) Core(TM) i7-10510U CPU @ 1.80GHz
+    Keys:       16 bytes each
+    Values:     100 bytes each (50 bytes after compression)
+    Records:    1000000
+    Raw Size:   110.6 MB

 ## Example Usage